GYSC/gysc.github.com/registration.md

 ####Uniform Information

-If you need to order uniforms, please complete the uniform ordering form and e-mail it to [who get this?]
+If you need to order uniforms, please complete the uniform ordering form and turn it in at the same time as the player registration materials.

 <ul>
 <li>Uniform Ordering Form: <a href="https://www.dropbox.com/s/tshxot7f6wa6va0/uniformorder2013.pdf">Click Here</a></li>